This Color-Changing Hair Dye Transforms Right In Front Of Your Eyes

-Just like tattoos, dyeing your hair can be really addicting.
+Just like tattoos, dyeing your hair can be really addictive.
 Once you see how much one appointment can transform your entire look, you just want to keep going back again and again.
-The only downside is that upkeep can be a total drag, often requiring you to pay a visit to your colorist every eight to ten weeks, so choosing the shade you want to stick with for a while can feel like a big commitment.
+The only downside is that upkeep can be a total drag, often requiring you to pay a visit to your colourist every eight to ten weeks, so choosing the shade you want to stick with for a while can feel like a big commitment.
 But what if you didn't have to pick just one?
-Enter: color-changing hair dye.
+Enter: colour-changing hair dye.

 Pravana, the brand behind the highlighting flat iron, is on the fast track to releasing a pro-grade hair dye that changes hues with the help of a little heat.
 Spotted on the brand’s Instagram account are videos of the transformation in action.
 And it's definitely something you have to see to believe.